Doozq/Tetris/README.md

 4. You can get points for removing the horizontal line.
 5. Loss occurs when it is impossible to build a complete horizontal line or when a vertical column of figures line up to the edge of the field.
 6. You can get extra points if you move the pieces manually faster than the game does.

+ Hope you will probably meet Dzen while playing our app.
+ With adaptation wish, Developers.